ShJavokhir/raisedash-kpi-bot/IMPLEMENTATION_NOTES.md

 3. **Documentation**: Could add sphinx for API documentation
 4. **Constants**: Some magic strings could be moved to constants
 5. **Validation**: Could add pydantic for data validation

+### 🏢 Multi-Tenant Workflow

+- Bot onboarding is company-aware.
+When invited to a group the bot posts “Please reply company name…” and halts all workflows until activation.
+- Replies to that prompt are forwarded to every `PLATFORM_ADMIN_ID` (via DM) with group metadata, requester, and requested company name.
+- Platform admins approve groups with `/add_group <company_id> <group_id>` (private chat).
+The command copies the company’s dispatcher/manager lists into the group, clears registration flags, and posts an activation confirmation inside the group.
+- Dispatcher/manager authorization now combines company-level metadata with any legacy per-group overrides, ensuring backwards compatibility while enabling company-wide reporting.

 ### 🎯 Quick Wins for Enhancement